The Guildey surname is a patronymic

 in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Guildey have been found, including Benson, Benison, Bensone, Bennison, Gildea, Gilday, Gildee, Bennsone, Bennisoun, Bennisone and many more.

 Early Notables of the Guildey family (pre 1700)

-Distinguished members of the family include John Benson (died 1667), a London publisher, best remembered for an important publication of the Sonnets and miscellaneous poems of William Shakespeare...
-Another 28 words (2 lines of text) are included under the topic Early Guildey Notables in all our PDF Extended History products and printed products wherever possible.
+Distinguished members of the family include William Benson (died 1549), an English Benedictine, the last Abbot of Westminster and first Dean of Westminster; John Benson (died 1667), a London publisher, best remembered for an important publication of the Sonnets and miscellaneous poems of William Shakespeare in 1640; Robert Benson (1676-1731), English...
+Another 81 words (6 lines of text) are included under the topic Early Guildey Notables in all our PDF Extended History products and printed products wherever possible.